 Paris’s luxury hotels are #travelgoals.
 It’s the cozy white sheets, claw-foot bathtubs, and views of Paris’s most gorgeous monuments and neighborhoods, all for the cost of a paycheck or two.
 The best way to enjoy the glamour of a luxury hotel without blowing all your savings is by booking a tea time.
 In the lounges, restaurants and grand salons, you’ll be treated to tea, coffee, champagne, pastries, and savory treats.
-Here are nine luxury hotels where you can splurge on a glamorous tea time.
+Here are nine luxury hotels where it’s worth splurging on glamorous tea time.

 1. Plaza Athénée